dh-notes/vim-article/main.md

 ## Getting Started with Vim

-It is not our intention to supplant the many excellent tutorials on how to get started with Vim (including Vim tutor, which, if you run Linux or MacOS,
+It is not our intention to supplant the many excellent tutorials on how to get started with Vim, but here is a sampling of Vim commands that may stimulate your curiosity.
-can be started simply by typing the command `vimtutor` at your terminal).

-Run vimtutor.

 Modes: